pymc-devs/video-timestamps/videos-list/24-Agustina.md

 https://github.com/pymc-devs/video-timestamps

 Speaker bio:
-I am a PhD candidate in Biology.
-In my research, I apply Bayesian statistics to biomolecular structure determination and validation, i.e. finding the 3-dimensional shape of biomolecules and evaluating if that shape is a good model.
-I enjoy contributing to open source software.
-I have participated in the Google Summer of Code program with PyMC3 and ArviZ and I have recently incorporated to ArviZ core developers team.
+Agustina is a PhD candidate in Biology.
+In her research, she applies Bayesian statistics to biomolecular structure determination and validation, i.e. finding the 3-dimensional shape of biomolecules and evaluating if that shape is a good model.
+She enjoys contributing to open source software.
+She has participated in the Google Summer of Code program with PyMC3 and ArviZ and she was recently incorporated to ArviZ core developers team.

 Speaker info:
 GitHub: https://github.com/agustinaarroyuelo